ZeroCool940711/new-frontera/docs/source/topics/quick-start-single.rst

     scrapy crawl myspider

 And that's it!
-You got your crawler running integrated with Frontera.
+You got your crawler running integrated with new_frontera.

 What else?
 ==========

-You’ve seen a simple example of how to use Frontera with Scrapy, but this is just the surface.
-Frontera provides many powerful features for making frontier management easy and efficient, such as:
+You’ve seen a simple example of how to use new_frontera with Scrapy, but this is just the surface. new_frontera provides many powerful features for making frontier management easy and efficient, such as:

 * Built-in support for :ref:`database storage <frontier-backends-sqlalchemy>` for crawled pages.